-In this paper, we propose an efficient anonymous communication (EAC) protocol for sensor networks.
-Our contributions are threefolds:
+In this paper, we propose an Efficient Anonymous Communication (EAC) protocol for sensor networks.
+Our contributions are three folds:

-- We show that none of the existing WSN anonymous communication protocols can achieve all three kinds of anonymities. - (2) We propose an efficient anonymous communication protocol, EAC, that guarantees the three kinds of anonymities: sender, communication relationship, and base station anonymity. - (3) EAC is lightweight and only uses hashing function and symmetric cryptography.
-Compared with existing anonymous communication protocols, EAC provides full anonymity while incurring low storage computation and communication costs.
+- 1. We show that none of the existing WSN anonymous communication protocols can achieve all three kinds of anonymities. - 2.
+We propose an efficient anonymous communication protocol EAC, which guarantees the three kinds of anonymities: sender, communication-relationship, and base station anonymity. - 3.
+EAC is lightweight and only uses hashing function and symmetric cryptography.
+Compared with existing anonymous communication protocols, EAC provides full anonymity while incurring low storage, computation and communication costs.

 The rest of the paper is organized as follows.
 In Section 2, we state the anonymity problem in WSN.
 After that, we discuss and analyze the anonymity properties of several related works in Section 3.
 In Section 4, we present our EAC protocol.
-We provide the security and performance analyses in Sections 5 and 6, respectively.
+We provide the security and performance analyses in Section 5 and 6, respectively.
 Finally, we conclude this paper in Section 7.

-2. PROBLEM STATEMENT
+2. Problem Statement